BestSens/gd32-cmake-example/README.md

 ## Dependencies
 To build this package you need a working GNU Arm Embedded Toolchain (tested with 10.3-2021.10), CMake and a build system installed.
 I'm using Ninja in my examples.

-I'm using this on windows but it may work on Linux or macOS as well.
+I've tested this on Windows and Linux but with a bit of you're lucky it may work macOS as well.

 ## Usage
 All demo applications can be built with the following commands: